Note that this Educational Continuity for Learning page will be retired on August 13, 2021.

 Continue to Study

-Due campus being closed, the university will continue to hold classes online.
+Due to campus being closed, the university will continue to hold classes online.
 You may feel that it's a nice break BUT in times like these, you as a student are still expected to complete your coursework and study.

 Remember, for every unit you are taking, the expectation is that you will do three additional hours of work related to that class outside of class.
 This includes things like homework, reading, and studying.
 Make sure you don’t fall behind.